The Unbounce Blog

 Landing Pages Elements

-• Infographic: Visual aids are used to used on a landing page to be “worth a thousand words” and can help improve understanding among the attention-challenged internet generation.
-In this instance I’m not sure I get what it’s trying to demonstrate 100%, but the intention is good, and stylistically it captured my attention.
-I think it might be simpler to understand with some small text annotations at each step (or on the arrows).
+• Infographic: Visual aids on a landing page are “worth a thousand words” and can improve understanding among the attention-challenged internet generation.
+In this instance I’m not sure I completely get what it’s trying to demonstrate, but the intent is good, and stylistically it captured my attention.

 • Directional cues: The arrows in the diagram are used to show the flow of information within the infographic.
 But they also have the subtle effect of pointing at the primary action area – the lead gen form.